 MHN considers it important to have communication among practitioners when a clinical situation merits such coordination.
-These clinical situations include: 1) when a behavioral health practitioner begins prescribing psychotropic medications or makes significant changes to the regimen; 2) when a new patient reports a concurrent medical condition, a substance use disorder, and/or a major mental illness (i.e., a condition other than an adjustment disorder), or when there is a change in one of these in an established patient; 3) when a PCP or other medical practitioner refers a patient to a behavioral health practitioner; 4) when a behavioral health practitioner finds out that a PCP is prescribing psychotropic medications; 5) when a behavioral health practitioner terminates with a patient about whom there has previously been communication with a PCP.
+These clinical situations include:

+- 1) A behavioral health practitioner begins prescribing psychotropic medications or makes significant changes to the regimen; - 2) A new patient reports a concurrent medical condition, a substance use disorder, and/or a major mental illness (i.e., a condition other than an adjustment disorder), or when there is a change in one of these in an established patient; - 3) A PCP or other medical practitioner refers a patient to a behavioral health practitioner; - 4) A behavioral health practitioner finds out that a PCP is prescribing psychotropic medications; - 5) A behavioral health practitioner terminates with a patient about whom there has previously been communication with a PCP.

-SECTION 4 MHN MEMBER RIGHTS & RESPONSIBILITIES STATEMENT
+MHN MEMBER RIGHTS & RESPONSIBILITIES STATEMENT